blimasouza/DavyFeyn/README.md

 ### Scalar integrals

 #### Massive case
-The package current supports only computations of 2-point functions in the massive case with only one mass parameter.
+The package currently supports only computations of 2-point functions and with only one mass parameter.

 #### Massless case
+The package supports the full computations of 2- and 3- point functions.
 The computation of the scalar integrals that appears in 3-point functions is done by using their triple-K representation.
 The ideas and methods presented in [Evaluation of conformal integrals](http://inspirehep.net/record/1403571) are implemented.

 ## Installation
 The quickest way to start using these packages is to create a new Mathematica notebook in the same folder in which you have saved all the files of _DavyFeyn_.
 In this case, start your notebook with: